MadameMalady/My-Waydroid-Manager/Contribution Guideline and Development Roadmap.md

-This is a file to outlines a general improvements list for My Waydroid Manager;
+This is a file that outlines a general improvements list for My Waydroid Manager;
 Contributions working on the following is welcome!